Share Your Encouragement!

 2. Does it help if my life experiences are similar to those of the person I’m encouraging?

-Sure, it does help, but it is unnecessary to point someone to Jesus Christ.
+Sure, it does help, but pointing someone to Jesus Christ is necessary.
 It says in James 1:19 My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry,

 3. How can I help someone who is grieving a loss?

 Just being there for the person who is grieving is a great start.
 Listen to them without passing judgment.
 Treat them as you would want to be treated.
-Then you can point them to Jesus for comfort and direction.
+Then, you can point them to Jesus for comfort and direction.
 Be a good listener!
-It says in Proverbs 1:5 let the wise listen and add to their learning, and let the discerning get guidance.

 4. How do we communicate with the person we are encouraging?

-This can be done in person, via email, phone, text, or even letters.
-Keep in mind that prayer is a very important tool to encourage others.
-It says in Matthew 7:12 So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.
+This can be done in person, by email, phone, text, or even by letter.
+Keep in mind that prayer is a very important tool for encouraging others.
+Matthew 7:1″

 5. Does all of this cost anything?